Masmiseim36/nxpSDK/boards/evkmimxrt1170/driver_examples/lpadc/interrupt/cm4/readme.txt

 ================
 These instructions are displayed/shown on the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ENC Basic Example.
-Press any key to get the encoder values ...
 LPADC Interrupt Example
 ADC Full Range: 4096
 Full channel scale (Factor of 1).